In 2023, LinkedIn has 200 million users in the United States alone.

 Getting leads from LinkedIn is only half the battle.
 Once you've found a lead that could be helped by your company, you have to handle them the right way.
-Remember, a LinkedIn lead is much more personal than one you might get from an advertisement (even a LinkedIn ad).
-Below are a few tips to nurture these types of leads:
+Remember, a LinkedIn lead is much more personal than the one you might get from an advertisement (even a LinkedIn ad).

 11. Stay in Touch

 Once you've made connections, don't let them get cold.
 Try to touch base with your prospects every couple of weeks or so.
 You can stay in touch by:

 Congratulate leads on new jobs or promotions.
 (LinkedIn makes this easy by notifying you when someone updates their job info.)